vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/back-end-development-guides/using-node-clients.md

 ---
 title: "Using Node Clients"
 slug: "using-node-clients"
-excerpt: "Learn how to use Clients in your VTEX IO app for interaction with both internal and external services"
+excerpt: "Learn how to use Clients in your VTEX IO app for interaction with both internal and external services."
 hidden: false
 createdAt: "2022-02-16T13:52:17.234Z"
 updatedAt: "2022-12-13T20:17:43.979Z"